 Doing research using the web?
 Before you head straight to the Google search box, try some of these links first, and find the best information out there.
 This portal introduces you to search engines that access information you can trust.

-Explore the Internet The Library of Congress brings you websites of national interest.
+The Library of Congress brings you websites of national interest.

 FirstGov Information from the United States Government.

 My California Information from the State of California.

 The Scout Report New Internet resources for researchers and educators.